Amrhub/space-travelers-hub/README.md

 ![screenshot](./app_screenshot.png)

-Single-page application that displays SpaceX rockets and missions.
+Single-page application that displays SpaceX rockets and missions, allows you to book a rocket or join a mission and see all your booked rockets and your joined mission in your profile page

 ## Built With